sisgandarli/TicketBookingSystem/README.md

 # TicketBookingSystem
-Simple simulation of Ticket Booking System designed for Software Design and Patters course at ADA University
+Simple simulation of Ticket Booking System designed as course project of Software Design and Patterns course.